valerieniloinsigh31/footnote-app/README.md

 Early deployment as per the walkthroughs to avoid last minute panic.
 Before writing the code, set up an instance on ElephantSQL and then created the app on Heroku.
 Used the API from ELlephant SQL to build Heroku APP.
 Connected Heroku with Github CLI for automatic deployment.

 Help to avoid last minute disasters.

+Importance of disable the DEBUG feature emphasised in tutorials as well as the importance of removing the DISABLE_STATICFILES.

 <Challenges with deployment>